decred/dcrlnd/docs/INSTALL.md

 ### Installing lnd

-With the preliminary steps completed, to install `lnd`, `lncli`, and all related dependencies run the following commands:
+With the preliminary steps completed, to install `dcrlnd`, `dcrlncli`, and all related dependencies run the following commands:
 ```
-git clone https://github.com/lightningnetwork/lnd $GOPATH/src/github.com/lightningnetwork/lnd
+git clone https://github.com/decred/dcrlnd $GOPATH/src/github.com/decred
-cd $GOPATH/src/github.com/lightningnetwork/lnd
+cd $GOPATH/src/github.com/decred/dcrlnd
 glide install
 go install . ./cmd/...
 ```

 **Updating**

-To update your version of `lnd` to the latest version run the following
+To update your version of `dcrlnd` to the latest version run the following
 commands:
 ```
-cd $GOPATH/src/github.com/lightningnetwork/lnd
+cd $GOPATH/src/github.com/decred/dcrlnd
 git pull && glide install
 go install . ./cmd/...
 ```

 **Tests**

-To check that `lnd` was installed properly run the following command:
+To check that `dcrlnd` was installed properly run the following command:
 ```
 go install; go test -v -p 1 $(go list ./... | grep -v  '/vendor/')
 ```

-### Installing btcd
+### Installing dcrd

-`lnd` currently requires `btcd` with segwit support, which is not yet merged into the master branch.
-Instead, [roasbeef](https://github.com/roasbeef/btcd) maintains a fork with his segwit implementation applied.
+`dcrlnd` currently requires `dcrd` with segwit support, which is not yet merged into the master branch.
+Instead, [dcrd](https://github.com/decred/dcrd) maintains a fork with his segwit implementation applied.
 To install, run the following commands:

-Install **btcd**: (must be from roasbeef fork, not from btcsuite)
+Install **dcrd**: (must be from roasbeef fork, not from btcsuite)
 ```
-git clone https://github.com/roasbeef/btcd $GOPATH/src/github.com/roasbeef/btcd
+git clone https://github.com/decred/dcrd $GOPATH/src/github.com/decred/dcrd
-cd $GOPATH/src/github.com/roasbeef/btcd
+cd $GOPATH/src/github.com/decred/dcrd
 glide install
 go install . ./cmd/...
 ```

-### Starting btcd
+### Starting dcrd

-Running the following command will create `rpc.cert` and default `btcd.conf`.
+Running the following command will create `rpc.cert` and default `dcrd.conf`.

 ```
-btcd --testnet --txindex --rpcuser=kek --rpcpass=kek
+dcrd --testnet --txindex --rpcuser=kek --rpcpass=kek
 ```
-If you want to use `lnd` on testnet, `btcd` needs to first fully sync the testnet blockchain.
+If you want to use `dcrlnd` on testnet, `dcrd` needs to first fully sync the testnet blockchain.
 Depending on your hardware, this may take up to a few hours.

 (NOTE: It may take several minutes to find segwit-enabled peers.)

-While `btcd` is syncing you can check on its progress using btcd's `getinfo` RPC command:
+While `dcrd` is syncing you can check on its progress using btcd's `getinfo` RPC command:
 ```
-btcctl --testnet --rpcuser=kek --rpcpass=kek getinfo
+dcrctl --testnet --rpcuser=kek --rpcpass=kek getinfo
 {
   "version": 120000,
   "protocolversion": 70002,